 - Other behavioral disorders, especially those that involve too much aggression (such as oppositional defiant or conduct disorder).

 To evaluate a child, the doctor will take a complete medical history and do a thorough exam to check for conditions that may mimic ADHD, such as hyperthyroidism or problems with vision, hearing, and sleeping.
-Because many symptoms show up at home or school rather than the doctor's office, you may be asked to fill out questionnaires.
+Many symptoms show up at home or school rather than the doctor's office, so you may be asked to fill out questionnaires.
 Your child's teacher may be interviewed.
 Your doctor will try to determine not only how the child behaves but also where the behavior occurs and how long it lasts.
 Children with ADHD have long lasting symptoms that usually show up during stressful situations or situations that require sustained attention (such as schoolwork).

 Diagnosing an adult with ADHD can be even more challenging.
 Because your symptoms would have appeared when you were young, your doctor may try to find out as much as possible about you when you were a child by getting information from your parents or former teachers.
 (If your symptoms are recent, you are not considered to have adult ADHD.)
 In addition to ruling out the other conditions mentioned above, your doctor may also check for depression and bipolar disorder, which can mimic ADHD.

-Parent skills training offered by skilled clinicians provides parents with tools and techniques for managing their child's behavior.
+Parent skills training offered by specialized clinicians provides parents with tools and techniques for managing their child's behavior.
 Behavior therapy rewards appropriate behavior and discourages destructive behavior.
 It can be performed by parents and teachers working together with therapists and doctors.
 For example, older children with ADHD may be rewarded with points or tokens, or even written behavioral contracts with their parents.
 Creating charts with stars for good behavior may work for younger children.
 On the other hand, timeouts may discourage undesirable behavior.
 Other techniques include:

 - Setting rules that are easily understood, developmentally appropriate, and not unduly harsh